Coronavirus digest: Argentina announces 'circuit-breaker' curbs | DW | 21.05.2021

 In a positive sign for its rebounding economy, the US saw a dip in the number of people seeking unemployment benefits last week.
 The development comes at a time when Republican-led states are looking to cut a federal benefit for the unemployed.

-Texas, Georgia, Ohio and Iowa are among the 22 states that intend to begin blocking a $300-a-week federal benefit for the jobless starting in June.

-The nationwide payment is a part of Biden's $1.9 trillion (€1.55 trillion) financial rescue package and will last until September 6.

-The US has reported a steady decline in jobless claims in five of the past six weeks and last week the number fell to 444,000 — a new pandemic low, the Labor Department said on Thursday.
+The US has reported a steady decline in jobless claims in five of the past six weeks, while last week the number fell to 444,000 — a new pandemic low, the Labor Department said on Thursday.

-The doses arrived after President Biden said earlier this week that he planned to ship 60 million AstraZeneca vaccines to other countries.
+The doses arrived after President Biden said earlier this week that he planned to ship at total of 80 million AstraZeneca vaccines to other countries.

 The US had sent 2.7 million shots of the same vaccine to Mexico in March.

-European Union citizens should soon be able to travel freely across the bloc without having to worry about quarantine, as EU legislators and member nations on Thursday found a compromise for launching coronavirus certificates before the peak of the summer holidays.
+European Union citizens should soon be able to travel freely across the bloc without having to worry about quarantine.
+EU legislators and member nations on Thursday found a compromise for launching coronavirus certificates before the summer holiday peak.

 A system of trans-border travel passes should be up and running by July 1, officials said.

-The passes will be issued in a digital format and will be designed to be shown either on smartphones or paper, the European Commision said.

-People around the world are eager to ditch COVID tests, social distancing and the fear of infection to return to life with concerts, cafes and hugs for family and friends.But how will we know when the pandemic is over?

-Britain and the World Health Organization (WHO) will work together to develop a "pandemic radar" system that identifies new coronavirus variants quickly and tracks emerging diseases globally to ensure the world is never "caught unawares again".
+The United Kingdom and the World Health Organization (WHO) will work together to develop a "pandemic radar" system that identifies new coronavirus variants quickly and tracks emerging diseases globally to ensure the world is never "caught unawares again."

-Prime Minister Boris Johnson announced the plan for a new "Global Pandemic Radar" ahead of the G20 Global Health summit set to be held on Friday in Rome, where he will speak.

 All WHO-approved vaccines have proven effective against COVID-19 variants — including the variant identified in India.